jacky1019/intellij-xtend-plugin/README.md

 # Xtend language plugin for IntelliJ Idea

-The Xtend language plugin brings superb [Xtend](http://xtend-lang.org) IDE support to IntelliJ IDEA.
+The IntelliJ Xtend language plugin brings superb [Xtend](http://xtend-lang.org) IDE support to IntelliJ IDEA.

+## Releases

+None so far.
+This plugin is still experimental and under development.
+The first public release is still to come.

 ## Project Links